RedHatInsights/insights-client/README.md

    $ chmod +x ./builddir/src/insights-client
    ```

-6. Run the client with the following options to disable GPG since this egg is unsigned.
+6. Run the client with the following options to disable GPG since the development eggs are unsigned.

    ```shell
    $ sudo PYTHONPATH=./src BYPASS_GPG=True EGG=../insights-core ./builddir/src/insights-client --no-gpg --help
    ```

+   *Note: `BYPASS_GPG` skips the verification on insights-client side, `--no-gpg` disables it on insights-core/egg side.*

 7. To build an insights-core egg from source, run `build_client_egg.sh` from the insights-core repo.